hanHHHyU/tokio-mc/README.md

 ## Disclaimer

 When using this library for PLC communication, please first make sure that there is no abnormality in your connection.
 I used the 3E frame protocol, which has been tested with Keyence and Mitsubishi and used in actual projects.
 If you have any feedback or suggestions, please contact me via QQ email.
-My experience is limited, and I may add simulated servers and various protocol frames in the future.

 Some codes are referenced from[ tokio-modbus](https://github.com/slowtec/tokio-modbus)。